Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 SUBMISSION CLAUSE

-Shall there be enacted in the Arizona Revised Statutes the Arizona Food, Resource, and Commodity Assurance Act, establishing state- operated food assurance centers selling groceries at production cost, creating health equity programs for tribal communities and heat- vulnerable populations, and modernizing Arizona's education system through a K-20 developmental pipeline, with an initial appropriation of approximately one billion twenty-five million dollars ($1,025,000,000), protected by the Voter Protection Act (Proposition 105, 1998)?
+Shall there be enacted in the Arizona Revised Statutes the Arizona Food, Resource, and Commodity Assurance Act, establishing state-operated food assurance centers selling groceries at production cost and an essential goods program distributing clothing, household supplies, and heat-mitigation supplies at below-retail pricing, with mandatory tribal partnership provisions and a total initial appropriation of three hundred fifty million dollars ($350,000,000), protected by the Voter Protection Act (Proposition 105, 1998)?

 YES / FOR THE MEASURE ____________